 Heavy bleeding during your menstrual period can disrupt your day-to-day activities.
 Needing to change your sanitary pad or tampon every one to two hours makes it difficult to do other things.
 Additionally, losing that much blood can cause anemia.
 In some cases, endometrial ablation may be the most appropriate solution.

 A heavy period may also be one that lasts longer than normal.
-A menstrual period that’s longer than eight days is considered abnormal.
+If your period lasts more than eight days, it is not considered normal.

 Destruction of the endometrium

 Your endometrium is a thin layer of tissue that lines your uterus.
 When you get pregnant, the egg implants in the endometrium.
 Contrarily, when you don’t get pregnant, your body sheds the endometrium each month during your menstrual period.

 Endometrial ablation is the destruction of your endometrium to treat excessive blood loss during your menstrual period.
 You may have a much shorter period or stop having a period at all after having endometrial ablation.

 The procedure does not require a surgical incision; the doctor performs it through your vagina.
 The doctor can use various methods to perform endometrial ablation.

 Common methods of endometrial ablation

 Our doctors carefully think about many things before suggesting the best way to help you.
 The most common options for the procedure are:

 - Electrosurgery: Tools heat up and carve furrows in your endometrium